 Each year the International Day of Peace is observed around the world on 21 September.
 The General Assembly has declared this as a day devoted to strengthening the ideals of peace, both within and among all nations and peoples.

-The Day’s theme for 2016 is “The Sustainable Development Goals: Building Blocks for Peace.”
+The Day’s theme for 2016 was “The Sustainable Development Goals: Building Blocks for Peace”

 The official International Day of Peace website is internationaldayofpeace.org